 Can I make French Bread Pizza with one of these loaves?

 Absolutely, slice a loaf after baking it lengthwise.
-Scoop some pizza sauce on the halves, top with slices of pepperoni, chopped onions, sliced olives, green onions, and chopped tomatoes.
+Scoop some pizza sauce on the halves, and top with slices of pepperoni, chopped onions, sliced olives, green onions, and chopped tomatoes.
 Bake at (400°F) = (204°C) degrees until the cheese is melted.

 How do I reheat my French Bread?